akitectio/tdduydev/README.md

 ### Hi there 👋

+ - My name is DUY TRAN from Vietnam
+ - I have a passion for software architecture since 19xx

 <!--
 **tdduydev/tdduydev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.